AstraXR/Virtual_Museum_of_STEM_and_Art/README.md

 **3/20 - 4/6: Invite & Curate**
 Send out document and follow up with individuals & collectives
-[ ] Create document (outline specific exhibit themes, info panels) to send to peers and professors for STEM Art submissions.
+[ ] Send exhibit themes to peers and professors for STEM Art submissions.
 [ ] Curate and organize the collected artworks for display within the virtual museum.
 **4/6 - Art Submission deadline**